Kesski/Pepin-Insurance/README.md

 # Pepin-Insurance
 This is a fake insurance company.
-This website is to add to my portfolio.
+Currently, this is a work in progress project